freeman-lab/theme-ui-next-component-sharing/README.md

 - `npm run dev`

 I cannot, however, get this to work with any form of local installation or local linking due to issues of symlinks and duplicate packages
-- duplicate `react` installatinos leads to an error involving hooks ([several others](https://medium.com/@penx/managing-dependencies-in-a-node-package-so-that-they-are-compatible-with-npm-link-61befa5aaca7) have seem to encounter this problem)
+- duplicate `react` installatinos leads to an error involving hooks (related to [this](https://medium.com/@penx/managing-dependencies-in-a-node-package-so-that-they-are-compatible-with-npm-link-61befa5aaca7))
 - duplicate `theme-ui` installations appears to prevent the consumed compone from picking up the correct theme, though this one remains more mysterious to me